dmcginley/django_shop_project/README.md

 ## About the Project

-An online e-commerce book Shop featuring so of the most well-known book.
+An online e-commerce book Shop featuring some of the most well-known book.
 In the store, you can go from searching for a book to reading a description about it to checking out in one flowing movement through.

 It has a simple to understand clean design while being based on the standard for e-commerce book sites out there e.g. Amazon or Book Depository.